Flagsmith/flagsmith-docs/docs/managing-identities.md

+description: Manage user traits and properties independently of your application.

 # Identities

 Identities are created within Bullet Train automatically the first time they are identified from your client SDKs.
 Generally you'd make a call to identify a user with a unique string/id whenever they log into your app/site.